-Florence Coenraets: Immersion
+Florence Coenraets: Immersions

 Spazio Nobile presents Immersion, a solo exhibition by Belgian artist Florence Coenraets featuring new feather paintings and aerial compositions.
 The exhibition is on view through January 19, 2025.